patrykjakimczyk/employees_administration/README.md

 ### 2. Add employee

-Here you are able to add a employee to database.
+Here you are able to add an employee to a database.
 You can choose between 3 options: "Manager", "Tradesman" and "Other job title".
 First two are options, that have 2 extra informations to insert.

-### 3. Search and manage employee
+### 3. Search and edit/delete an employee

-This point is used to search for particular employee with their pesel number.
-If employee is found, user is allowed to delete this employee or update theirs informations.
+It allows you to search for a particular employee with their pesel number.
+If an employee is found, user is allowed to delete this employee or update theirs informations.

 ### 4. Exit

-This button is closing application.
+This button closes the application.

 ## Technologies